MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 > [!NOTE]
 > Limitations: **Target** for run queue table doesn't display information for standalone machine.

+## Monitor desktop flows activity with Power BI desktop (preview)

+Power Automate enables you to download a Power BI template to monitor desktop flows activity from the Power BI desktop application.

+Using this template, you can retrieve the data and charts displayed on the desktop flow activity page: last runs, main errors, and machine information.

+Additionally, you can:

+- Customize filters and graphs from the existing data in the **Desktop flow activity** page of the portal.
+- Add your own data to build your own business dashboards.
+- Publish the template to share it with your organization.

+### Prerequisites

+- Install the latest version of the Power BI desktop application.
+- Ensure the TDS endpoint is enabled in the selected environment.

+### Download the Power BI template

+To download the template:

+1. Navigate to the **Desktop flow activity** page, and select **Open in Power BI (preview)**.

+1. Select **Get template** on the popup window and save it locally on your machine.

+1. Once the template has been downloaded, open it in the Power BI desktop application.

+1. On the first screen, provide your orgId and select **Load**.
+You must sign in with your organization account the first time you open the template.

+    > [!NOTE]
+    > You can copy the orgId from the popup window in Power Automate.

+1. Once the template is open, you can save it as a standard PBIX file to avoid reentering the orgId.

+### Limitations

+- Some data aren't available in the Power BI desktop template: the current runs, the machine statuses, the top failed cloud flows, and the see more option.
+- Power BI desktop is only available in English.
+- Microsoft can regularly provide updates for this template.
+You need to redownload the new Power BI template if you want to get the latest version of the template.
+- There's no migration of your changes between template versions.

 ## Available data for admins and makers